erdogant/caerus/README.md

 ### Support

-This project is at a very early stage.
-It needs some love! ❤️
+This project needs some love! ❤️

 Contribute to this project by feature requests, idea discussions, reporting bugs, opening pull requests, or through Github Sponsors.
 Your help is highly appreciated.